About

 Sponsors

-PMiP is very grateful to Boston University Metropolitan College for sponsoring PMiP 2020.
-Visit http://www.bu.edu to learn about the host university, and http://www.bu.edu/met to learn about the college and the programs they offer.
-Especially use the opportunity to communicate with the faculty and staff about graduate courses in project management
+PMiP is very grateful to Boston University Metropolitan College for sponsoring.
+Visit http://www.bu.edu to lto learn about the host university, and especially, http://www.bu.edu/met to learn about the college and the project management programs they offer.
+Use the opportunity to communicate with the faculty and staff while you are visiting the event.